Developer-Autodesk/viewer-javascript-tutorial/README.md

 For this tutorial, we'll create a minimal Node.js web server to serve your html/css/js files as usual as well as providing code to access your translated files.
 If you prefer to use another web server technology, you can adapt these instructions yourself to serve the index.html file included with the project.

-### Install Node.js

-If you want to run the preconfigured local web-server and the test tools then you will also need [Node.js v0.12.2+](https://nodejs.org/download/).

-You can download a Node.js installer for your operating system from [nodejs.org](http://nodejs.org/download/).
-Check the version of Node.js that you have installed by running the following command:

-	node --version

-In Debian based distributions, there is a name clash with another utility called node.
-The suggested solution is to also install the nodejs-legacy apt package, which renames node to nodejs:

-	apt-get install nodejs-legacy npm

-	nodejs --version

-	npm –version

-If you need to run different versions of node.js in your local environment, consider installing [Node Version Manager (nvm)](https://github.com/creationix/nvm).

 ### Download and setup your local server